cwise24/snopsy/docs/module3/4_jinja2.rst

                 {% endfor %}
                 ]

-You can Jinja2 functions on an online parser at `JinjaParser <http://jinja.quantprogramming.com/>`_ .
+You can run Jinja2 functions on an online parser at `here <http://jinja.quantprogramming.com/>`_ .

 In this example you can use the online parser to run your tempate code and supply the associated YAML values.